 Our Order of Worship

-The printed Order of Service at UUCA is more than a playbill describing what will happen in the service.
-It is a theological document that reflects our understanding of how spiritual growth and deepening take place.
+Our Order of Service is a theological document that reflects our understanding of how spiritual growth and deepening take place.

 Here are typical elements in our Order of Worship: